 Many New England place names came from towns and shires in England and Ireland.
 The Puritans even named groups of towns in New England after groups of towns in England: Boston and Lynn, for example, were next to each other in East Anglia as they were in Massachusetts.
 So were Worcester and Leominster, and Amesbury, Salisbury, Newbury and Andover.

 In Rhode Island, the geography of England was mimicked in Warwick and Coventry and in Bristol and Newport.
 In New Hampshire, Sandown and South Hampton are next to each other as they were in England.
 And, as in England, there was once a Gosport on the Isles of Shoals next to Portsmouth in New Hampshire.

-Sometimes the first settlers simply named a place after its geographic features, like Marshfield, Mass., and Rockport, Maine.
+But sometimes the first settlers simply named a place after its geographic features, like Marshfield, Mass., and Rockport, Maine.

 There are at least six New England places that have a unique name found nowhere else.
-If you know of others, please share in the comment section.

 Mianus is a village along the Mianus River that lies in three other districts in Greenwich, Conn: Riverside, Greenwich and Cos Cob.

 It began as a project of the Veterans Administration and the Town of Greenwich to build 40 starter homes for servicemen returning from World War II and their families.
 During the Baby Boom there were 90 children in Mianus, and they played in the nearby woods and along the river and harbor.
 A writer named Jack T. Scully grew up there and wrote a book of poems celebrating his elegiac childhood, called Mianus Village.

 The unique name is pronounced ‘maɪˈænəs,’ which made it the butt of jokes on the reality show Jackass.